It is one of a suite of products and services offered by the AAFP to enhance members’ abilities to fulfill their practice and career goals.

 Decisions about whether to highlight AAFP product or service offerings in FPM editorial content are made using the same criterion as those for non-AAFP products and services.
 A product or service is mentioned if, in the judgment of the editor and the author, it will make the article more useful to the reader.
 Information about AAFP products or services is often presented along with information about products and services from other sources.

 FPM publishes opinion and commentary to help family physicians understand the health care environment, thereby aiding them in making practical decisions about their practice – not simply to provide a forum for expression.
 The opinions presented in FPM reflect the views of the authors, not those of FPM or the American Academy of Family Physicians, unless so stated.
-To clearly distinguish it from other FPM journal content, editorial opinion is expressed only in the Opinion and Letters departments.
-FPM welcomes submissions for both departments.
+To clearly distinguish it from other FPM journal content, editorial opinion is expressed only in the Opinion department.
 Editorials considered for the Opinion department are peer-reviewed.
 Editorials may be paired to provide pro-con perspective on selected topics.
-Readers are encouraged to share their views on editorials and all other FPM content by submitting letters to the editor.
-All letters sent to the editors of FPM are presumed to be intended for publication unless otherwise specified in the text of the letter.
-Submission of a letter constitutes transfer of copyright to the AAFP.
+Readers are encouraged to share their views on editorials and all other FPM content by submitting comments online.

 Blogs and Social Media